Javclamar/storyblock-hackathon/README.md

 - Node.js (v14 or higher recommended)
 - npm or yarn package manager
-- OpenAI API key
+- OpenAI API key (if using OpenAI)
 - Storyblok Delivery API token
+- Ollama (if using local Llama 3 model)

 ### Preview

-There is a working review here:
+There is a working preview here:

 ```bash
 https://storyblock-hackathon.vercel.app/hackathon/home